 We want to keep you informed about our response to the coronavirus outbreak.
 Here are the answers to some of the most common FAQs we receive.

-We are continuing to monitor the latest government advice regarding the Covid-19 pandemic.
-It is important to safeguard the health of our visitors, staff and donkeys and this is an overriding factor in our decision making regarding the continued closure of the remainder of our UK sanctuaries.
+We look forward to welcoming visitors back to our sites as soon as it is safe to do so.
+The safety of our visitors, staff and donkeys is paramount and is an overriding factor in our decision making.
 We will never be distracted from our core mission of putting donkeys first, second and third in everything we do.

 Frequently asked questions

 Can I still call if I am concerned about the welfare of a donkey?